opendatacube/datacube-k8s-eks/examples/README.md

 ```shell script
   kubectl get hr —all-namespaces
 ```
-- To access Grafana (prometheus), get the password using below command.
-It is base64 encoded password.
+- To access Grafana (prometheus), get the password using the below command.
+It is a base64 encoded password.
 ```shell script
   kubectl get secret prometheus-operator-grafana -n monitoring -o yaml | grep "admin-password:" | sed 's/admin-password: //' | base64 -d -i`
 ```

 ## Destroy a newly created infrastructure

 1. Remove `flux` deploy ssh key.
-This will stop flux to read/write from your live repo.
+This will stop flux to be able to read/write from your live repo.
 2. Delete helm releases (HRs) in the following order.
-Assuming that you have similar setup as defined in example -
+Assuming that you have a similar setup as defined in example -
 - First delete all the apps under `sandbox`, `processing` and `web` kubernetes namespace
 ```shell script
   kubectl delete hr --all=true -n sandbox